vindaalex/multizone-thermostat/README.md

 with the data (as sub):
 * satelites (Required): between square brackets defined list of thermostats by their name
 * operation_mode (Optional): satellite nesting method: "minimal_on", "balanced" or "continuous".
 Default = "balanced"
 * lower_load_scale (Optional): For nesting assumed minimum required load heater.
-Default = 0.2. (a minimum heating capacity of 20%  assumed based on 100% when all rooms required heat)
+Default = 0.15. (a minimum heating capacity of 15%  assumed based on 100% when all rooms required heat)
 * control_interval (Required): interval that controller is updated.
 The satellites should have a control_interval equal to the master or the master control_interval should be dividable by the satellite control_interval.
 Specify a time period.
 * pwm_duration (Optional): Set period time for pwm signal.
 If it's not set, pwm is sending proportional value to switch.
 Specify a time period.
 Default = 0
 * pwm_scale (Optional): Set analog output offset to 0.
 Example: If it's 500 the output value can be between 0 and 500.
 Default = 100
 * pwm_resolution (optional): Set the resolution of the pwm_scale between min and max difference.
 Default = 50 (50 steps between 0 and 100)
 * pwm_threshold (Optional): Set the minimal difference before activating switch.
 To avoid very short off-on-off or on-off-on changes.
 Default is not acitvated
 * min_opening_for_propvalve (optional): Set the minimal percentage (between 0 and 1) active pwm when a proportional valve requires heat.
-Default 0.1 (* pwm_scale)
+Default 0 (* pwm_scale)
+* compensate_valve_lag (optional): Delay the opening of the master valve to assure that flow is guaranteed.
+Specify a time period.
+Default no delay.

 # Sensor filter (filter_mode):